Background

 Education

-Bette Mifsud’s artwork stems from the photograph's relationships with the past and how those relationships resonate with human psyche in the present.
-She states, “photographs are like fragments of the past, and remnants of a larger ungraspable and ever-changing living world”.
-Bette’s practice, has engaged with photography’s inherent dualities: negative-positive images, realism-illusion, light-shadow, the seen-unseen.
-Her practice extends into photography’s relationships with painting, life and death, identity and recognition, time and continuity.
-Bette’s practice includes, photo-media, landscape and portraiture, multimedia installation, painting, sculpture, video and ecological art.
-Career Highlights and Awards Bette Mifsud has exhibited in numerous solo and group exhibitions, including in Amsterdam, Berlin, Malta, Tokyo, and other countries.
-In 1989, Bette was awarded the Australia Council for the Arts’ Tokyo studio residency.
-She spent the first six months of 1990 in Tokyo.
-While there, Fuji Film I&I sponsored her major work Mute, a cutting edge installation of giant suspended colour photographic film transparencies.
+Much of my artwork stems from the photograph's relationships with the past and how those relationships resonate with human psyche in the present.
+Photographs are like fragments of the past, and remnants of a larger ungraspable and ever-changing living world.
+My practice has engaged with photography’s inherent dualities: negative-positive images, realism-illusion, light-shadow, the seen-unseen.
+It extends into photography’s relationships with painting, life and death, identity and recognition, time and continuity.
+My practice includes photo-media, landscape and portraiture, multimedia installation, painting, sculpture, video and ecological art.
+Career Highlights and Awards I have exhibited in numerous solo and group exhibitions, including in Amsterdam, Berlin, Malta, Tokyo, and other countries.
+In 1989, I was awarded the Australia Council for the Arts’ Tokyo studio residency, and spent the first six months of 1990 in Tokyo.
+While there, Fuji Film I&I sponsored my major work Mute, a cutting edge installation of giant suspended colour photographic film transparencies.
 Later that year Mute was exhibited for three months as a solo exhibition at the Art Gallery of New South Wales.
-Bette's numerous group exhibitions include, the Lady Fairfax Prize for Photography, Australian Perspecta 1991, Citigroup Private Bank Australian Photographic Portrait Award; National Photographic Portrait Prize, Olive Cotton Photographic Portrait Award (twice) and the Hazelhurst Award for Art on Paper.
-As well as the Tokyo studio, Bette received four grants from The Australia Council for the Arts, and a Project Grant from the Australian Network for Art and Technology.
-In 2002, she was awarded a New South Wales Ministry for the Arts Inaugural Western Sydney Artist Fellowship.
-In 2003, she won the Hazelhurst Art Award Major Prize.
-In 2006, she was awarded an Australian Postgraduate Award from the Western Sydney University.
-Bette’s artworks are held in private, corporate and public collections in Australia and overseas. |
+My numerous group exhibitions include the Lady Fairfax Prize for Photography, Australian Perspecta 1991, Citigroup Private Bank Australian Photographic Portrait Award; National Photographic Portrait Prize, Olive Cotton Photographic Portrait Award (twice) and the Hazelhurst Award for Art on Paper.
+As well as the Tokyo studio, I received four grants from The Australia Council for the Arts (now called Create Australia), and a Project Grant from the Australian Network for Art and Technology.
+In 2002, I was awarded a New South Wales Ministry for the Arts Inaugural Western Sydney Artist Fellowship.
+In 2003, I won the Hazelhurst Art Award Major Prize.
+In 2006, I was received an Australian Postgraduate Award from the Western Sydney University.
+My artworks are held in private, corporate and public collections in Australia and overseas. |